longevity-genie/longevity-forest/README.md

 - Automatic continuation when a report is incomplete
 - Intermediate results cached in `data/interim/` for later inspection

-## ⚠️ GPU-Intensive Workflows
+## ⚠️ Important Disclaimers

-**IMPORTANT:** This system includes two resource-heavy agentic workflows that run on the same H100 GPU instance:

-1. **`hunt-protein`** - Protein degradation design using protein_hunter_mcp
-2. **`insilico-knockout`** (coming soon) - Cellular knockout simulations using cell2sequence4longevity-mcp

-Both workflows:
+### Resource Requirements

+This system provides **three distinct agentic workflows** with different resource requirements:

+1. **`analyze-gene` / `analyze-genes`** (CPU only, runs locally)
+   - Uses only LLM APIs (Anthropic Claude, Google Gemini)
-- Require significant GPU VRAM (H100 GPU)
+   - No GPU required
+   - Safe to run anytime, though may take time depending on gene complexity
+   - Can be run freely without resource concerns

+2. **`hunt-protein`** (GPU-intensive)
+   - Uses protein_hunter_mcp server
+   - Requires significant GPU VRAM, right now deployed at H100 instance together with cell2sentence4longevity model
-- Take 5-10 minutes per design/simulation
+   - Takes 5-10 minutes per design
+   - **Must be run carefully to avoid overloading the H100 instance**

+3. **`insilico-knockout`** GPU-intensive
+   - Uses cell2sequence4longevity-mcp server deployed at remote H100 instance
-- Share the same GPU instance
+   - Requires significant GPU VRAM, right now shares H100 instance with protein hunter mcp
+   - Takes 5-10 minutes per simulation
+   - **Must be run carefully to avoid overloading the H100 instance**
-- Do not have advanced GPU VRAM management

-**Please run these workflows mindfully** - avoid running multiple GPU-intensive tasks simultaneously to prevent out-of-memory errors.
-Standard gene analysis workflows (`analyze-gene`, `analyze-genes`) do not require GPU and can be run freely.
+**CRITICAL:** The GPU-intensive workflows (`hunt-protein` and `insilico-knockout`) share the same H100 GPU instance and do not have advanced GPU VRAM management. **Please run these workflows mindfully** - avoid running multiple GPU-intensive tasks simultaneously to prevent out-of-memory errors.

+### Workflow Limitations

+- **`analyze-gene` and `hunt-protein`**: Most complete workflows that can handle **any gene/protein** as input
+- **`insilico-knockout`**: Currently limited to a **predefined set of genes** due to time constraints during development.
+Full gene coverage will be added in future releases.

 ## Configuration